ctianju/ExoPlayerSamle/README.md

                     showLoading(true);
                     break;
                 /**
-                 * The player is not able to immediately play from its current position.
+                 * The player is not able to /*immediately play from its current position.
 This state typically
                  * occurs when more data needs to be loaded.
                  */
                 case Player.STATE_BUFFERING: